aajanki/ts2workflows/language_reference.md

 ${default(x, "default value")}
 ```

-⚠️ Note that Workflows always evaluates the right-hand side expression unlike Typescript which evaluates the right-hand side only if the left-hand side is `null` or `undefined`.
+⚠️ Workflows always evaluates the right-hand side expression unlike Typescript which evaluates the right-hand side only if the left-hand side is `null` or `undefined`.

 ### Optional chaining